 Sounds like: Black Mirror meets Stranger Things

-One of Apple’s first major projects is the rebooting of Steven Spielberg’s 1980’s TV show Amazing Stories.
-The show has been in the works since 2015 with Apple purchasing last year after it was originally started at NBC.
+One of Apple’s first major projects is rebooting Steven Spielberg’s 1980s TV show Amazing Stories.
+The sci-fi, fantasy and horror series has been in the works since 2015 at NBC, with Apple purchasing it last year.

 Sounds like: Master of None, only take out the cooking part and add a female lead.

 Kristen Wiig is coming back to TV thanks to Apple.
-In her first TV show since leaving SNL, Wiig is set to star in a new comedy series created by Reese Witherspoon’s production company.
+In her first TV outing since leaving Saturday Night Live, Wiig Will star in a new comedy series created by Reese Witherspoon’s production company.

 Sounds like: Fresh Off the Boat mixed with some Atlanta style.

-Immigration will take center stage in one of Apple’s most original comedies called Little America that is being written by Silicon Valley star Kumail Nanjiani and his partner Emily V. Gordon.
-The duo wrote the 2017 indie hit Big Sick together.
+Immigration will take center stage in Little America, a show shaping up as one of Apple’s most original comedies.
+Silicon Valley star Kumail Nanjiani and his partner, Emily V. Gordon, share scripting duties.
+(The duo wrote the 2017 indie hit Big Sick together.)

-Little America is described as “a small, collective portrait of America’s immigrants — and thereby a portrait of America itself.”
-Considering Nanjiani and Gordon’s previous work, it’ll probably have a lot of laughs as well as touching dramatic moments.
+Apple describes Little America as “a small, collective portrait of America’s immigrants — and thereby a portrait of America itself.”
+Considering Nanjiani and Gordon’s previous work, the series probably will deliver lots of laughs as well as touching dramatic moments.

 Lee Eisenberg will serve as showrunner and will help write the show with Godron and Najiani.
 Master of None co-creator/executive producer Alan Yang is set to join the project as executive producer with Universal Television.

 Isaac Asimov’s sci-fi trilogy Foundation is finally getting the TV series it deserves.
-Apple media boss Eddy Cue has said the company wants a show that’s as big as Game of Thrones and this could be it.
+Apple media boss Eddy Cue previously said the company wants a show as big as Game of Thrones — this could be it.

-This isn’t the first time someone’s tried turn Foundation into a TV show though, don’t get your hopes up too high yet.
-Jonothan Nolan wanted to make it into an HBO series back in 2014, but then went on to create Westworld
+This isn’t the first time someone’s tried to turn Foundation into a TV show, so don’t get your hopes up too high.
+Jonathan Nolan wanted to make it into an HBO series back in 2014, but created the cable network’s Westworld reboot instead.

 Sounds like: It won’t be as good as Rick and Morty.

-New York City’s Central Park will be the setting of Apple’s first animated music comedy that is being produced by Bob’s Burgers creator Loren Bouchard and Josh Gad.
+New York City’s Central Park provides the setting of Apple’s first animated music comedy.
+Central Park is being produced by Bob’s Burgers creator Loren Bouchard and actor Josh Gad.

 Sounds like: Friday Night Lights focused on basketball.

-The early life of NBA star Kevin Durant will be the inspiration of Apple’s first sports-focused show.
-Swagger will explore the world of Amateur Athletic Union (AAU) basketball and the players, coaches and family members that are involved with it.
+The early life of NBA star Kevin Durant provides the inspiration for Apple’s first sports-focused show.
+Swagger will explore the world of Amateur Athletic Union basketball and the players, coaches and family members involved with it.

-The series sounds like it will be similar to Friday Night Lights only with basketball as the lens to view its characters’ lives through.
-Both Ron Howard and Brian Grazer — the same producers that made Friday Night Lights a hit — will produce the series.
+The series sounds similar to Friday Night Lights, only with basketball as the lens to view its characters’ lives through.
+Ron Howard and Brian Grazer — the same producers that made Friday Night Lights a hit — will produce the series.

 Sounds like: A total mystery.